You are here

 P.S.
 If you'd like to learn more about the William G. Lowrie Department of Chemical and Biomolecular Engineering and The Ohio State University College of Engineering below, you’ll find some interesting facts below, such as:

-- CBE's graduate program is ranked #23 in U.S. News and World Report's ranking of 120 chemical engineering programs in the nation.
+- CBE's graduate program is ranked #26 in US News and World Report's ranking of 120 chemical engineering programs in the nation.

 - In 2016, Columbus, Ohio won the US Department of Transportation "Smart City" challenge and received $40 million dollars to develop smart technology in the city.
 With another $10 million from Vulcan Inc., a company founded by Microsoft billionaire Paul Allen, Columbus is poised to become the blueprint for the future of urban planning.

-These rankings are just one indication of the margin of excellence you can expect to find here at Ohio State and its home base of Columbus.
+- These rankings and distinctions are just one indication of the margin of excellence you can expect to find here at Ohio State and its home base of Columbus.

-Over the last ten or so years, our students have won a total of:
+Over the last twelve or so years, our students have won a total of:

 5 Barry M. Goldwater Scholarships